Bridge inequality gap or worse will follow

 I think the state must invest more in bridging the opportunity gap, targeting two groups: the elderly and young, low-skilled workers, who are set to lose out in the wake of rapid technological change.

 Regarding asset distribution, I think most political parties are still too vague.
 Worse, they seem to see it as a way of maximising the clout of their political networks.

 This is a crucial issue and one that could explode into a national crisis in a short period of time.

 Regarding asset distribution, I think most political parties are still too vague on what they want.
 I hope the politicians can transcend their differences.

 Otherwise, this could soon develop into a much bigger problem.

-Decharut Sukkumnoed, PhD, is an economist, lecturer at Kasetsart University's Faculty of Agricultural Economics.
+Decharut Sukkumnoed is an independent economist.
+He was also a lecturer at Kasetsart University's Faculty of Agricultural Economics.
 He is known for his role as a social critic.